Like the cost of hiring a lawyer in any other criminal case, the cost of defending a DUI case depends on many factors.

 Law school is just the very beginning of a great lawyer’s education.
 Particularly in the complex and rapidly evolving field of DUI law, the most important learning your lawyer will have done is over their years in practice and their defence of hundreds of similar cases.

 Younger, less experienced, lawyers can still provide excellent representation and do so at a reduced cost.
 A client who feels more confident with a lawyer who has decades of experience will end up paying a higher price for those years of accrued knowledge.

-At BPS our lawyers cover a range of experience and therefore also charge a range of fees.
-When you meet with your BPS lawyer for the initial client consultation, discuss with him or her the range of options available to you and be open and honest about your financial budget.
+At BSB our lawyers cover a range of experience and therefore also charge a range of fees.
+When you meet with your BSB lawyer for the initial client consultation, discuss with him or her the range of options available to you and be open and honest about your financial budget.
 This will allow us to steer you to the lawyer best suited for both the particular complexities of your case and the limitations of your wallet.

 Complexity of your case

 Cases involving bodily harm or death can often involve complex accident reconstruction necessitating a review of technical and expert testimony to determine whether the source of the accident was attributable to driver impairment or some other form of road condition or mechanical malfunction.
 Modern vehicles are equipped with airplane-style ‘black boxes’ from which a tremendous amount of valuable data can be obtained to help determine whether an accident has a mechanical cause associated with it.